ScaffoldOps/scaffoldops-docs/architecture.md

 - `deployment-worker` does not exist yet
 - `generator-worker` keeps the generation engine internally and is not decomposed into a separate generation microservice
+- current Kubernetes artifact persistence is PVC-backed and uses `file://` references, not a real Artifact Store
+- target-state generation-to-deployment handoff requires a real Artifact Store or equivalent durable artifact boundary
-- `generator-worker` publishes a deployment event after successful generation
+- `generator-worker` publishes a deployment event after successful generation when deployment handoff is enabled
 - `deployment-worker` consumes that event and deploys to Kubernetes
 - `generator-api` remains the lifecycle system of record